Disruptive Expertise Editing Guide

 Edit your page to use the new files

-Your page uses two special “include” codes to display your audio recording and image.
-You need to update these codes to match the files you uploaded.
+Your page uses a little code snippets to display your images.
+You need to update any existing snippets to reference the files you uploaded.

 Take care with filenames